CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Scout only._ Playable during the organization phase on an untapped scout in a company with a company size less than 3.
 Tap the scout.
-No creature hazards may beplayed on his company this turn.
+No creature hazards may be played on his company this turn.
 > >
 > > {: .fs-3 }
 > > _“‘...he has been lying on a log and paddling with hands and feet...slier than a fox, and slippery as a fish.’”_ ***---&#65279;LotRII***